antonblanchard/vlsiffra/README.md

 - No support for signed multipliers.
 Planning to add this.

-- No support for carry in or carry out of adders.
-Planning to add this.

 - No support for clock gating yet.

 - Formal verification of multipliers is slow, and gets unbearably slow as